 Respiratory rate changes as your body experience different sleep stages.

-The respiratory rate is a key metric that your healthcare can evaluate to determine if something is off with your sleeping patterns during the nighttime.
+The respiratory rate is a key metric that your healthcare team can use to determine if something is off with your sleeping patterns during the nighttime.

 With watchOS 8+, you can easily track your respiratory rate and review the detailed trends around the metric using the Apple Health app on your iPhone.
 This function requires that you wear your Apple Watch when sleeping.